open-telemetry/opentelemetry-specification/specification/metrics/new_api.md

   sure that the behavior is the same as an empty `unit` string.
 * It MUST be case-sensitive (e.g. `kb` and `kB` are different units), ASCII string.
 * It can have a maximum length of 63 characters.
+The number 63 is chosen to allow the unit strings (includig the `\0` terminator on certain language runtimes) to be stored and compared as 8-bytes integers when performance is critical.

 <a name="instrument-description"></a>